Meditation on my 2 years at Caseware

 We have 4 main verticals:

-- Hybrid Cloud — Caseware Desktop platform.
+• Hybrid Cloud — Caseware Desktop platform.
 The most mature platform.
 35 years of history.
 Java, C#, C++, JavaScript, WebAPI, Restful APIs, ETL tools.
-The flagship product — Caseware Working Papers.
+The flagship product is Caseware Working Papers.

-- Cloud Platform — This is what we are talking about when we say we are moving the industry to Cloud.
-Java, Springboot, Angular, AWS.
+• Cloud Platform — This is what we are talking about when we say we are moving the industry to Cloud.
+Tech stack: Java, Springboot, Angular, AWS.

-- Data Analytics Solutions — two teams there.
-Data Ingestion and Data Analytics itself.
+• Data Analytics Solutions — two teams there.
+Data Import and Data Analytics itself.

-TechOps, led by a CIO (Chief Information Officer) — these are the people who enable all developers and overall operations from an IT perspective.
+These teams are the ones who enable all developers and overall operations from an IT perspective.
 We also have 4 teams there:

 3. VP, Corporate Development